google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 ![](res/polynomialregression5.png)

 <!--
 Here are a few examples of polynomial equations.
 The topmost is the linear equation that we are used to.
 The next is commonly called a quadratic equation.
 The third is a cubic equation.
-The number of factors you can add to equation is theoretically unbounded, though you'll pay a computational expense for very large equations and also introduce the risk of overfitting (which we'll talk about soon).
+The number of factors you can add to the equation is theoretically unbounded, though you'll pay a computational expense for very large equations and also introduce the risk of overfitting (which we'll talk about soon).

 Image Details:
 * [polynomialregression5.png](http://www.google.com): Copyright Google